 Four major Interstates enter Missouri at St. Louis and run east and west crossing the Popular Street Bridge and fanning out westward through the city like spokes on a wheel.
 Those Interstates are I-55, I-44, I-64 and I-70.
 Other important roads to the city are Broadway, Tucker, Market, Washington, Chippewa, Gravois, Grand, Kingshighway, Chouteau, Jefferson, Hampton, Olive, 4th, Dr. Martin Luther King, Forest Park, Delmar, Natural Bridge, Florissant and many others.

 When talking about St. Louis, most people think immediately of "downtown" St. Louis.
 Downtown St. Louis is where the city had its beginnings.
 It was founded in 1763 by the French fur trader, Pierre Laclede.
 He came from New Orleans to establish a fur trading post near the confluence of the Mississippi and Missouri Rivers.
 He named the city after King Louis IX of France and laid out the original plat for the city.
 That original city plat was located where the Jefferson National Expansion Memorial now lies which includes the Gateway Arch, the Old Cathedral and the Old Courthouse.
 The Old Cathedral is on the original land allotted by Laclede for a church and is all that is left of that original city plat.
 Laclede's Landing, located just north of the Ead's Bridge, is all that remains of the original street grid laid out by Laclede.
-The historic buildings in Laclede's Landing, although not from Laclede's time, were once warehouses and offices for the river boat trade and have been extensively renovated and now house attractions such as the Morgan Street Brewery, the Wax Museum of St. Louis, the Royal Dumpe Dinner Theatre, restaurants and entertainment venues.
+The historic buildings in Laclede's Landing, although not from Laclede's time, were once warehouses and offices for the river boat trade and have been extensively renovated and now house attractions such as the Morgan Street Brewery, the Wax Museum of St. Louis, restaurants and entertainment venues.
 Laclede's Landing is also home to the Lumiere Place Casino along with the Four Seasons Hotel.

 History buffs and admirers of fine architecture will love the many buildings and structures that Downtown St. Louis has!
 One gem of Downtown is Union Station which offers a step back in time when St. Louis was the busiest train destination in the nation with 22 railroad lines coming through the city.
-Today, the beautifully restored Union Station, built in 1894, although no longer an active train station, but does offers visitors a place to stay, play, eat and shop!
+Today, the beautifully restored Union Station, built in 1894, although no longer an active train station, but does offers visitors a place to stay, play, and eat!
 Soldiers Memorial Military Museum was built in 1938 to honor the 1,075 St. Louisans that served and lost their lives during World War I, but also houses in its two museums memorabilia from all the wars that our nation has been involved in since WWI.
 Another structure is the Eads Bridge, completed in 1867, and is an amazing feat of architecture being the first bridge in the nation that used cantilevers during the construction of the superstructure which allowed for uninterrupted river boat traffic on the Mississippi River.
 Located on the St. Louis Riverfront, the upper deck of the Eads Bridge is open to pedestrians and cyclists.
 Several historic homes are still standing Downtown.
 One is the Eugene Field House and Toy Museum, childhood home of the poet Eugene Field and his father Roswell Field, an important attorney during the Dred Scott case.
 Another home is the Campbell House Museum, built in 1851, and occupied by a prominent St. Louis businessman, Robert Campbell and his family, until 1938.
 The house has had a multi-million dollar renovation and showcases the Campbell family's life in St. Louis.
 Although not in Downtown but located on the campus of Saint Louis University in the Midtown Neighborhood, another example of fine architecture is the Samuel Cupples House which was the family home of the wealthy St. Louis businessman, Samuel Cupples.
 Washington Avenue is filled with beautifully restored buildings that once held the offices and warehouses of the Garment District but which now house restaurants, lofts, entertainment venues, galleries and more.
 Washington Avenue is also a shopping and dining destination in Downtown!
 Other architectural gems in Downtown are the Old Post Office, St. Louis City Hall, the Central Library, the Wainwright Building, the Civil Courts Building, and so many others!

 Downtown St. Louis might be the most prominent of the city's neighborhoods, but the City of St. Louis is made up of 79 government designated neighborhoods with the Downtown Neighborhood just being one of them.
 Many of the neighborhoods are made up of communities that formed shortly after St. Louis was founded.
 The Carondelet Neighborhood is one of those.
 Carondelet was an independent community, founded in 1767 and was annexed by St Louis in 1870.
-Within the Carondelet Neighborhood is the historic Carondelet Park and the historic Carondelet-St Louis Public Library Branch which is also a City Landmark.
+Within the Carondelet Neighborhood is the historic Carondelet Park and the historic Carondelet-St. Louis Public Library Branch which is also a City Landmark.
 Soulard is another historic St. Louis Neighborhood.
 Located just south of Downtown, Soulard features Soulard Farmers Market, the oldest farmer's market still in operation in St. Louis today.
 Also located in Soulard Neighborhood is the Anheuser Busch Brewery, founded in 1852 by the German brewer Eberhard Anheuser and his son-in-law Adolphus Busch.
 Another neighborhood is Old North St. Louis.
 Within the neighborhood are two businesses that have been around a very long time.
 Crown Candy Kitchen is one of them and has been operated by three generations of the Karandzieff family since 1913.
 Homemade chocolate candies and a wonderful restaurant bring customers back again and again!
 The second is Marx Hardware & Paint Co.
 This hardware store has been in business serving the Old North St. Louis Neighborhood since 1875!
 These businesses are located near the newly revitalized 14th Street area called Crown Square. *For a list of all the St. Louis City Neighborhoods, click here.

 St. Louis is dotted with buildings that have been designated as St. Louis City Landmarks and some of those same buildings are also on the National Register of Historic Places.
 Three very unique examples of such structures are the historic water towers that rise above the city.
 Two of them are located in the College Hill Neighborhood, the Bissell Water Tower, or "New Red", that was built in 1886 and close by is the Grand Water Tower, or "Old White", that was built in 1871.
 The third tower is located in the Compton Heights Neighborhood in the Compton Hill Reservoir Park and was built in 1898.
 Named the Compton Hill Water Tower, it is the only one of the three that has been totally restored and can be toured.
 Two beautifully restored 19th century homes are located in the Benton Park Neighborhood, the Chatillon-DeMenil Mansion and the Lemp Mansion.
 Both mansions can be toured, with the Lemp Mansion being reportedly haunted and featuring "Paranormal Tours"!
 The Scott Joplin House is a State Historic Site.
 Located in the Midtown Neighborhood, it was the home of the famous Ragtime composer, Scott Joplin, in 1900 and today is a museum to his life and music.
 A very distinctive St. Louis landmark is the Bevo Mill located in the Bevo Mill Neighborhood.
 Built by August Busch, Sr. in 1917 and located halfway between his home located in what is now Grant's Farm and the Anheuser-Busch Brewery, it served as his private dining room!
 Today it has been restored and is a fun location for wedding receptions and other special events.